sabala12/docker-cartodb/README.md

 This is a simple configuration for running cartodb app.

-Redis, Postgres, and CartoDB are separated to three containers.
-The containers net stack is linked to localhost, and therefor no config file was changed.
+All containers are linked to the host net stack, and therefore share the same ip address.

-If you would like to run postgres or redis on different host you would have to update the configs:
+To run postgres or redis on different hosts, you will have to change the corresponding configs.
-/cartodb20/config/database.yml -> postgres
-/cartodb20/config/app_config.yml -> redis
-/Windshaft-cartodb/config/environments/{domain}.js -> redis, postgres
-/CartoDB-SQL-API/config/environments/{domain}.js -> redis, postgres

-Since config files tend to change from version to the next, I choose not to deal with the hosts separation.
-It would have been much more simple if the installation used environment variables insted of specifing the same redis and postgres ip addressed in multiple location.
-But since it does not, I am leaving it up to you.

 # Installation